ForgeRock/forgeops/docker/README.md

 The `build.sh` script can be used for one-off builds during development.
 For example:

 ```
-./build.sh openam
+./build.sh git
 ```
-Will build openam using the default tag and registry.
+Will build git using the default tag and registry.

 ## CSV Format